1. Drivers, car owners & crewmembers will conduct

 10. Any driver, car owner or crewmember going to the

-top of flag stand or tower without permission, to
+top of flagstand or tower to argue, without

 11. Three features wins in a row in any division the

-driver or car must start his next race from the
+driver or car must start the next race from the rear

-events are the exception, and the following weekly
+exception, and the following weekly event will have

-rear.
-Special events qualify as any purse paying
+events qualify as any purse paying $200 over the

-$200 over the weekly WIN amount.
-(Young Guns will
+weekly WIN amount.
+(Young Guns will start in the

-12. Car number must appear on roof and both sides to
+12. Car number must appear on the roof and both

 13. Any situation not specifically covered by this

-rulebook will be acted upon by flagman; pit steward
+rulebook will be acted upon by flagman, race

-14. All cars must have chain in front and rear for
+14. All cars must have a chain in front and rear for

 15. Six inch self-supporting spoiler allowed in all